 Yes and yes.
 Admins can enforce policies across both Android and iOS so your employees can choose the device they’re comfortable with to get work done.

-Sign up for a free trial of Google Workspace.
-If you’re already using Google Workspace, you can learn how to enable Mobile Management from your Admin console.
+Sign up for a no-cost trial of Google Workspace.
+If you're already using Google Workspace, you can learn how to enable Mobile Management from your Admin console.

 Google Workspace has three editions for companies with up to 300 users: Business Starter, Business Standard, and Business Plus.
 Companies with more than 300 users should consider our Enterprise offers.
 Please visit our pricing page to learn more.

 Yes, we offer 14 days of Google Workspace service to new customers.
-Sign up for the free trial in minutes and create accounts for up to 10 people on your team.
-We’ll need to get your billing details to get your account set up, but you will only be charged after the free trial is over.
-You can cancel anytime.
-To get the most from your trial, we recommend trying at least 3 tasks you want to explore, such as collaborating on Docs, launching a video meeting in Meet, or checking Gmail from your mobile device.
+Sign up for the no-cost trial in minutes and create accounts for up to 10 people on your team.
+We’ll need to get your billing details to set up your account, but you will only be charged after the no-cost trial is over.
+You can cancel at any time.
+To get the most from your trial, we recommend trying at least 3 tasks that you want to explore, such as collaborating on Docs, launching a video meeting in Meet or checking Gmail from your mobile device.

 You can sign up for Google Workspace online or contact our sales team to get started.
-When you sign up online, you’ll automatically start with a free 14-day trial.
-We’ll need to get your billing details to get your account set up, but you will only be charged after the free trial is over.
-You can cancel anytime.
-Please note the trial is limited to 10 users.
+When you sign up online, you'll automatically start with a no-cost 14-day trial.
+We’ll need to get your billing details to set up your account, but you will only be charged after the no-cost trial is over.
+You can cancel at any time.
+Please note that the trial is limited to 10 users.
 If you add more than 10 users during your trial period, the trial will end and you will begin payment.

 You can cancel your subscription at anytime in the Admin Console dashboard, under the Billing section.
 If you cancel within your 14 day trial period, you will not be charged.
 Please refer to this help center article for more information.